The Building Project of the

 - We also rent our fellowship hall behind the church to organizations engaged in various community outreach programs.

 Waldorf is a diverse community and our church reflects that.
-Our pastor, Dr. Tim Crosby, is from the beautiful state of Tennessee and we have members from Jamaica, Guyana, and of course the US.
-Our Music Minister is from Brazil.
-We are blest with about 23 different nationalities represented and attendance averages 160 within our 120 seat church, so we're a bit tight.
+Our pastor, Dr. Tim Crosby, is from the beautiful state of Tennessee and we have members from Jamaica, Guyana, Guam, the Philippines, Nigeria, and many other nations – and, of course, the U.S. Our Music Minister is from Brazil!
+We are blest with about 23 different nationalities represented and attendance averages 160 within our 120 seat church, so it had been a bit tight.
 We also have a relatively high percentage of current duty or retired DoD families.
-We’ve moved to two services to try to accommodate everyone, but for special programs our deacons work dilligently to ensure that guests in addition to members as much as possible are accommodated though it can be very challenging.
-We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and don’t have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
-The adults have a similar problem.
+We had to move to two services to try to accommodate everyone, but for special programs our deacons work dilligently to ensure that guests in addition to members as much as possible are accommodated though it can be very challenging.
+We also have many young families (about 90% of our attendees are in their 50’s or younger – most are younger), and didn't have space for the associated youth and children to meet in their various Sabbath School classes on Saturday mornings.
+The adults had a similar problem.
+Things have improved since we moved into our new sanctuary building in the spring of 2016, but we have much more to accomplish in the service of the Lord.

 While we have many ministries and outreach activities, our core mission remains encouraging everyone to a deeper relationship with our God and with each other and helping them take to heart that in fact we are saved by faith in Christ alone, and since our outward works is an indicator of our inward faith, God expects us to grow into morally responsible beings who reflect Him and attract others to Him.
 All our ministries exist bring this shining light to the community.

-Our church sits on 5 acres on Rte 228 about half mile before the intersection with Crain Hwy – essentially in the middle of Waldorf on a busy thoroughfare.
+Our church sits on 5 acres on Rte 228 about half mile before the intersection with Crain Highway – essentially in the middle of Waldorf on a busy thoroughfare.
 Our continuos growth spurrs us onto bigger acts of faith, namely a bigger church complex.
-We have a 4-phase plan totaling $4.8 million, the first phase of which is a new $1.5 million sanctuary which is almost complete.
-The grand opening day is set for September 5.
+We have a 4-phase plan totaling $4.8 million – the first phase of which is a new $1.5 million sanctuary, which is now complete.
 The other three phases comprise a gym with showers, additional church classrooms, and an elementary school.